npauzenga/npauzenga.github.io/_portfolio/srtoxics.md

 ## Project Description

-Baskut Tuncak, a United Nation Special Rapporteur, needed a refined, sophisticated web presence and a place to publish his work on the impacts of hazardous substances on human rights.
+Baskut Tuncak, the United Nation Special Rapporteur on the impacts of hazardous substances on human rights, needed a streamlined, sophisticated web presence specifically dedicated to his work under the UN mandate.

-Some of the key requirements (in addition to the overall aesthetic) were:
+Work included a custom, responsive WordPress theme featuring:
 1) Robust social media sharing options including email subscriptions, Facebook, Twitter and LinkedIn
 2) Twitter integration in the form of a "Latest Tweets" feed
-3) An editable news feed that intelligently culls the latest headlines for relevant results
+3) A news feed that intelligently culls the latest headlines for relevant results
 4) Clear and concise presentation of numerous reports, press releases, statements, etc.
-5) The ability to publish regular posts under several different categories on different parts of the site.
+5) Posting to different portions of the site based on a robust tagging system

 ## Results

-It has been a pleasure to watch the outpouring of support Baskut and the site have received on social media.
-The site came together quickly and features beautiful photography (curtsey Ismail Ferdous et al) and a wealth of well-curated content.
+The site, as a way of amplifying Baskut’s work, has received an outpouring of support on social media.
+The site came together quickly and features beautiful photography as well as a wealth of well-curated content.

 ## Process

 The site was intended to be handed over to the client for regular content updates after development was complete.
-This is the primary rationalle for choosing WordPress.
+This is the primary rationale for choosing WordPress.
 There are several valid options for Content Management Systems (all-in-one solutions that typically offer tools to build the site and, more importantly, an easy-to-use backend for updating and adding content) but WordPress is by far the most popular and arguably the best documented.

 ## Languages and Technologies

 WordPress, HTML5, CSS3, PHP, JavaScript, Adobe Photoshop, Adobe Illustrator